Streaming

 is parsed as JSON streaming

-If your backend service doesn't set the correct header, you can override the default behavior:
+If your back-end service does not set the correct header, you can override the default behavior:

 - 1Go to the Advanced tab in your API configuration